ShannonH/qa-commander-poc/README.md

    The application will open at `http://localhost:3000`.

 ### Available Scripts
-- `npm start` – Runs the development server
+- `npm start` or `npm run dev` – Runs the development server using Nx
-- `npm test` – Runs the test suite
+- `npm test` – Runs the test suite via Nx
-- `npm run build` – Creates a production build
+- `npm run build` – Creates a production build with Nx

-- `npm run eject` – Ejects from Create React App (one-way operation)
+---

+## ⚡ Nx Workspace

+This project uses [Nx](https://nx.dev/) as a powerful build system and task runner for modern monorepos.
+Nx provides fast, reliable builds, advanced caching, and enhanced developer experience.

+### Common Nx Commands
+- `nx serve` – Start the development server
+- `nx build` – Build the app for production
+- `nx test` – Run tests
+- `nx graph` – Visualize the project dependency graph

+You can also use `npx nx <command>` if Nx is not installed globally.

 ---